Chili cook-off organization for entries

 You’ll notice the cute little numbered crockpot on the tray.
 Labeling chili with numbers is an extremely important element to a cook-off, because people will be voting on the chili based on the numbers.
 For that, we have some super cute crockpot labels.
 These are part of our full Chili Cook-off Printables collection on Etsy, and coordinate with our invitations and voting ballots.
 There are even labels that say “vegetarian” and “spicy”, and some with names of various meats that each chili might contain.
 We have some friends with allergies or who don’t eat meat, so it is nice for them to know if a chili is safe for them to eat or not.

 I printed out enough labels for the cookoff, cut them out, and then used my laminator to laminate them.
 I am so glad I took the extra step, because they did get chili on them, but it wiped off the plastic easily.
 This means I can re-use them again next year!

 To make sure the numbers didn’t blow away or get mixed up, I used a little bit of sticky tack to hold them in place.
-Love it!

 These labels also coordinate perfectly with our voting ballots, and the clear numbering makes it so much easier to vote.